syncfusion-content/windowsforms-docs/WindowsForms/PDF/Forms.md

 document.Close()

+{% endhighlight %}

 ## Modify Form Field in a PDF Document

 Essential PDF allows you to modify the form field of the existing document.
 You can retrieve the bounds and value of the field, change the field location and size, and modify its value.
 Also you can get or set the available property.

 PdfLoadedForm class contains collection of loaded fields, represented by the PdfLoadedFormFieldCollection class, and inherited from the PdfFieldCollection class.
 When you need to modify an existing form field, get the particular field from the PdfLoadedFormFieldCollection and set its properties.
 After that, you need to save the updated PDF document.

 The following loaded fields are supported in the library: